RetroDECK/ES-DE/USERGUIDE.md

 Installation and configuration of RetroArch and other emulators is beyond the scope of this guide, but many good resources can be found online on how to do this.

-In order to use the default es_systems.cfg file, you need to make sure that the emulator installation directory is in the operating system's path variable.
+In order to use the default es_systems.cfg file, for Unix and Windows you need to make sure that the emulator binary directory is in the operating system's path variable.
 On Unix systems this is normally not an issue as a package manager has typically been used to install the emulator, and there is a standardized directory structure.
 But for Windows you may need to add the emulator directory to your %PATH% variable manually.
 If on Windows, a simple test is to open a command window and type the name of the emulator and press enter, if the emulator is not found, then EmulationStation won't find it either and you need to update your %PATH% variable.

 As an alternative, if the emulator is not in your search path, you can either hardcode an absolute path in es_systems.cfg or use the %ESPATH% variable to set the emulator path relative to the EmulationStation location.
 Again, please refer to the INSTALL.md document on details regarding this.

+For macOS the emulator directory is normally not an issue as there is a somehow standardized installation structure, and the es_systems.cfg template for this operating systems has absolute paths defined for the emulators.

 ## Scraping